'Westworld' Recap: Everything That Happened in Season 3, Ep 7 Explained

 But one day, Caleb and Francis capture a guy for a job, but are left hanging by whoever was supposed to come pick the guy up.
 Caleb takes the tape off this guy’s mouth, and he starts telling them what’s up — that the app and the meds they take are just a system of control and that he himself is just like Caleb.
 This guy knows a lot about the System, including the Sonora facility and the sorts of tricks they use for controlling these reconditioned folks.

 When Francis is out of earshot, the guy tells Caleb that the bad guys are probably using this moment as an opportunity to clear either Francis or Caleb off the board by offering each of them money to kill the other.
 This turns out to be correct — Francis got an offer to kill Caleb, but Caleb ended up killing Francis in self-defense.
-And the guy who knows too much is killed by a stray bullet.
+And as for the guy who knows too much: He smugly tells Caleb “you just became a very wealthy man,” at which point Caleb shoots him, apparently out of disgust.

 After all that, Caleb is sent back to reconditioning and set free again.
 But on some subconscious level I think he remembered the truth.
 Remember how he said a few times in the premiere that he doesn’t do “personals”?
 I think that personal policy came about because he associates those sorts of jobs with that trauma he experienced, even though he may not actually remember the trauma itself.

-Alternatively, they may have reconditioned him to avoid those jobs because they know that those sorts of jobs could trigger his real memories.
+Alternatively, they may have reconditioned him to avoid those jobs because they know that they could trigger his real memories.

 In any case, by the end of the episode, Caleb now remembers his true past.
 And he’s mad enough to get that revolution going, with a plan devised by Solomon.
 So let’s talk about that AI and Serac and all that stuff now.